 “It is said that the world is empty, lord.
 In what respect is it said that the world is empty?”
 The Buddha replied, “Insofar as it is empty of a self or of anything pertaining to a self: Thus it is said, Ānanda, that the world is empty.””

-This deceptively simple answer seems to satisfy my curious non-Buddhist friends when they ask about emptiness, but for practicing Buddhist’s it’s often just the beginning of understanding.
+This deceptively simple answer seems to satisfy my curious non-Buddhist friends when they ask about emptiness, but for the practicing Buddhist, it’s often just the beginning of understanding.

 Albert Einstein: “Reality is merely an illusion”